 Which is the right social media channel for you?

-Facebook, Twitter, Pinterest, Google+, Snapchat… which one is the best social media platform to help you promote your brand and get your work seen?
+Instagram, Facebook, Twitter, Pinterest, Snapchat, TikTok… which one is the best social media platform to help you promote your creative business and get your work seen?
 Should you be on them all?
 In this post we look at the different social media channels and offer tips on how to choose the right one for you.

 Social media is an integral part of every business, especially when you’re an independent maker with only a very small budget for marketing and advertising.
-There are numerous different platforms to get your head around – from Facebook to the self-destructing mayhem of Snapchat and now Instagram Stories – and each has its pros and cons.
+There are numerous different platforms to get your head around – from Facebook to the self-destructing mayhem of Snapchat and TikTok– and each has its pros and cons.
 So which is the best one to help spread the word about your small craft business?
 How do you choose?

 Scroll down to see our infographic showing the pros and cons of Facebook, Twitter, Instagram and Pinterest